rcnoob/CSS-Benchmark/README.md

 # Installation
  Simply drag and drop the plugin into your plugins folder for CS# (v284+)

+# Configuration
+ Set the LogInterval in ms

 # Usage
- After installing, restart your server to freshly initialize the benchmark.

- Allow the server to run

- Once finished, disable the plugin by either deleting it or creating a "disabled" folder, then drag into there
+ Use `css_startbenchmark` to start logging data

+ Use `css_stopbenchmark` to stop logging data

- Your benchmark data will be stored in /game/csgo/benchmark/benchmark-{currentTime}.json
+ The memory and player count data will be stored in /game/csgo/benchmark/benchmark-{currentTime}.json and the frametime data will be handled by VProf in the console log

 # Graphing
  To graph this data, I use https://jsontochart.com/

  Encompass the entire contents of the benchmark data in [ ] to comply by json formatting

- Set X axis to Index, then add the value fields of AvgPlayerCount, AvgFrameTimeTicks, and FrameTimeTicksPeak
+ Set X axis to Index, then add the rest as value fields

- Data is logged every tick, and averages are written every 30 seconds.
-So every point plotted will be in 30 second intervals